General Terms and Conditions of FreightHub GmbH (valid from August 2nd, 2018)

 19 Set-off, Retention

-19.1 In the case of claims arising from the freight forwarding contract and associated non-contractual claims, set-off or retention is only permitted when the claim is uncontested, ready for decision or legally established.
+19.1 In the case of claims arising from the freight forwarding contract or associated non-contractual claims, set-off or retention or exercising a lien against the Freight Forwarder is only permitted when the claim is uncontested, ready for decision or legally established.

 20 Lien and retention rights